 Is My Car Totaled If My Airbags Deploy?

 Your vehicle’s airbags are designed to deploy in the event of a violent impact, such as in a car crash or collision.
-Airbags cushion the driver and passengers when the vehicle suddenly decelerates in a crash, often preventing life-threatening injuries.
+Airbags cushion the driver and passengers when the vehicle suddenly decelerates in a crash (such as after colliding with another vehicle or a road barrier), often preventing life-threatening injuries.

-Due to the severity of crashes that typically set off the vehicle’s airbags, it is reasonable to assume the deployment of airbags constitutes proof the car was totaled.
+Considering the severity of crashes that typically set off the vehicle’s airbags, it is reasonable to assume the deployment of airbags constitutes proof the car is totaled.
 However, the answer depends on multiple factors.

 Here’s how to determine whether your vehicle can be repaired or will be written off after your airbags deploy.

-The Intermodal Surface Transportation Efficiency Act (ISTEA) legally requires automakers to offer driver and front passenger airbags on all passenger vehicles and light trucks produced since September 1998.
+The Intermodal Surface Transportation Efficiency Act (ISTEA) legally requires automakers to provide driver and front passenger airbags on all passenger vehicles and light trucks produced since September 1998.

 Many automakers also offer extra airbag systems for additional protection, such as side airbags, rear passenger airbags, or knee airbags.